mikeshhoffman/siteredesign/docs/proposal.md

 *   Fairly good results for Google's mobile-friendliness test.

-*   An update of the present document with significantly improved assessment of issues, including fixing all the specific issues reported.
+*   An update of the present document with significantly improved assessment of issues, including fixing the specific issues reported.